MaxGalindo150/deeprl/docs/source/introduction.rst

 - **Practical examples**: Comes with ready-to-use examples to get you started quickly.

-**Why use DeepRL?**
+**Why use deeprl?**
-DeepRL combines the simplicity of an intuitive design with the power of best practices in reinforcement learning.
+deeprl combines the simplicity of an intuitive design with the power of best practices in reinforcement learning.
 Unlike other libraries, it offers a clear and extensible architecture that makes it easy to customize algorithms and integrate with other projects.

 **General Architecture:**
-DeepRL is structured into distinct modules to promote modularity and ease of use.
+deeprl is structured into distinct modules to promote modularity and ease of use.
 Below is an overview of the main components:

 - `agents`: Contains the base agent class (`base_agent.py`) and specific agent implementations such as `dqn.py`, `ppo.py`, and `sarsa.py`, and others.
 This module provides a flexible framework for developing and managing agents.